 People SAY they believe God.
-But how sincere are they?
+But are they just “talking the talk”?

 19 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit (Matthew 28:19)

 But how are we doing at fulfilling that assignment?